rawilk/profile-filament-plugin/docs/advanced-usage/events.md

 ## Introduction

 There are a lot of events that are dispatched from this package.
-Listening for these events can help you perform additional logging or sent out security alerts to your users.
+Listening for these events can help you perform additional logging or send out security alerts to your users.

 ## Available Events